 Gorilla Safari Offers

-We offer the lowest prices for gorilla safaris as well as other Uganda Tours to trek chimpanzees or see other wild game.
-No hidden costs and all our safaris are all inclusive and fully guided by professionally trained guides who are knowledgeable in as far as Uganda’s flora, fauna and history are concerned.
+We offer the lowest prices for gorilla tracking safaris as well as other Uganda Tours to trek chimpanzees or see other wild game.
+No hidden costs as all our safaris are all inclusive and fully guided by professionally trained guides who are knowledgeable in as far as Uganda’s flora, fauna and history are concerned.
 To get a clue of our prices, please click on the below sample tours and contact us for details.

 GORILLA TRACKING UGANDA, PRO POOR AND RESPONSIBLE TOURISM